Don’t let fall slip away without trying a few of these seasonal bucket list activities and adventures.

 ***Andy guest speaks about education and awareness of human trafficking all of the country.
 You can contact him at email@example.com

 You can learn more about volunteering and supporting The Manasseh Project from their website.

 I made a quick trip to Grand Rapids to take in the sites of Art Prize.
 I enjoyed the event so much while living in Grand Rapids for the last 2 years, that I had to come back and see what the artist would come up with this year.
 The boys and I joined the Grkids.com team on the Art Prize trolley that made strategic stops all over the downtown .

 Art prize was my favorite event that I attended while living in Grand Rapids, Michigan and is an event that I feel everyone should check out at least once.
 It’s the world’s largest art competition, and it completely takes over the city.

 I was super nervous about trying my 1st triathlon.
 Keyword: TRYING!!!

 I was talked into it by my 62 year old friend who is also a cancer survivor.
 She suggested at yoga that we all do one together.
 Our ring leader even recruited another friend who still had to learn to swim before the race.
 My thought was, at least swimming was something I was average at.

 This event was technically a “sprint” triathlon which meant that we would be swimming .4 miles, biking 14 miles and running 3 miles.
 I thought I could do 2/3 of the race but the swim was super intimidating.

-The zoo has expanded it’s size by 50% and is currently in the mist of a 3 year plan to add new funicular, forest realm trail, bear and tiger exhibits.
+The zoo has expanded it’s size by 50% and is currently in the midst of a 3-year plan to add new funicular, forest realm trail, bear, and tiger exhibits.